Phantom Black Dog

 👁️ Common Sightings

-- Sensation of a dog brushing against legs
+- Sensation of a warm dog brushing against legs in empty corridors

-- Weight and warmth of a dog jumping on a bed
+- Weight and warmth of an invisible dog jumping onto beds

-- Living pets reacting to an unseen presence
+- Living pets reacting excitedly to an unseen canine presence

 Paranormal Investigations